lucas-spitzer/Data3D/README.md

 ### Bringing 3D Data Visualization to Exntended Reality One Step at a Time.

-#### Purpose
-This repository was cretaed during HackTCNJ and serves as an automated script to build 3D bar charts in Blender.
+*This repository was cretaed during HackTCNJ and serves as an automated script to build 3D bar charts in Blender.*